1U (pronounced one-you) — The affectionate name for First Unitarian Church of Orlando.

 EC — Enrichment Center.
 This is the complex of buildings and rooms west of the Sanctuary, where church offices, nursery, classrooms, music/yoga studio, assembly room, counseling room, and the community room are situated.

 EMC — Eclectic Music Collective.
 Read more about EMC here.

-Executive Committee – The Executive Committee is a subset of the Board of Trustees and includes the President, President-Elect, Treasurer, Secretary, Past President, and Minister.
-It meets to set the agenda for its meeting with the Board.
+Executive Committee — The Executive Committee is a subset of the Board of Trustees and includes the President, President-Elect, Treasurer, Secretary, Past President, and Minister.
+It meets to set the agenda for the monthly Board of Trustees meeting.

-Fiscal Year – The fiscal year for First Unitarian Church runs July 1- June 30.
-Pledge payments are also made for this same time period.
+Fiscal Year — The fiscal year for First Unitarian Church runs from July 1 to June 30.
+Pledges and their payments are also made for this same time period.

 Flower Communion — An annual ceremony held in May or June to celebrate the diversity of the community and the end of our Program Year.
 The ceremony is part of an intergenerational Sunday morning service.
 Each person is encouraged to bring a flower (from garden, field, or shop) to add to a communal bouquet in the front of the Sanctuary.
 This represents the diversity of gifts and perspectives we bring to our common life.
 At the end of the ceremony, each person goes home with a flower other than the one they brought.
 This represents the diversity of gifts we receive from the community.

 GA — General Assembly, the annual meeting of Unitarian Universalists, normally in June.